pauloft/bibleverse/README.md

 # bibleverse

- App to allow user to easily find Bible verses by reference or key phrase
+FastAPI App to allow user to easily find Bible verses by reference or key phrase